EPFL-VILAB/XTConsistency/README.md

 3) Losses and some visualizations are logged in Visdom.
 This can be accessed via `[server name]/env/[job name]`

-**Note**: this folder provides the full code and additional resources for archival and information purposes only.
-We dont maintain the code here.
-For more details and the full methodology, please see the [paper]() and [website]().

 ## Citation
 If you find the code, models, or data useful, please cite this paper: